tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Melongene

+### Q: Which of the following is NOT classified as a Semetic language?
+- **Correct Answer:** Sumerian
+- Maltese
+- Akkadian
+- Mandaic

 ### Q: Which of the following is not in the Indo-European language family?
 - **Correct Answer:** Finnish
 - English